 However, it keeps on getting faster.
 Our developers have pushed out hundreds of small updates that tweak Turbo in a variety of ways to make it even faster — and will continue to do so.

-And remember, theme updates are always free and made especially easy with the new Out of the Sandbox Shopify Theme Updater App, so keeping your Turbo-based store blazingly fast is easier than ever.
+And remember, theme updates are especially easy with the Out of the Sandbox Shopify Theme Updater App, so keeping your Turbo-based store blazingly fast is easier than ever.